finnjames/fsj.xyz/src/routes/posts/2021-07-11-all-new-site.md

 As much as Jekyll + GitHub Pages served me well for my old static site, I have decided to take the plunge into a modern framework-based version.
 This site is made in the excellent [SvelteKit](https://kit.svelte.dev/).
 It isn't done, yet.
-At time of this writing, the "Posts" and "Portfolio" pages still definitely need some work.
+At time of this writing, the "Posts" page still needs some work.
 With that said, I am very happy with how the new site is working out.

 I made a point with this rewrite to use as little code from the original version as possible.
-Indeed, I think there is very, very little holdover from the original—the only things that spring to mind are the CSS that generates the Markdown-esque header markers and the click-to-copy email button on the home page.
+The only elements brought over are the SCSS that generates the Markdown-esque header markers and the click-to-copy email button on the home page.

-The new version of this site is hosted on [Vercel](https://vercel.com/), using the shockingly simple-to-use Svelte adapter for it.
+The new version of this site is hosted on [Vercel](https://vercel.com/), using the shockingly simple-to-use Svelte-Vercel adapter.
 I've been really impressed with how simple and easy Vercel is to use.

 ## Why SvelteKit?